sardana-org/sardana-plugins/README.md

 * [Software](software.md)
 * [Other](other.md)

-In order to find a plugin that you need ou can either browse the above categories or use the GitHub search within this repository for a keyword.
+In order to find a plugin that you need simply browse the above categories or use the GitHub search within this repository for a keyword.

 If you would like to be notified when new plugins get registered in the